Overview

 The clinically recommended treatment for substance use disorders over the long term is to participate in psychotherapy, most commonly CBT or contingency management (CM).
 A licensed therapist can help clients address old negative patterns, establish new healthy habits, and learn stress management strategies to manage challenging emotions.

 Specialized therapy like CBT or CM for substance use may not be available in some geographical areas.
 In other areas, there may not be a diverse selection of providers.
-Online therapy can be a solution, as it offers accessibility and a significant variety of therapists to anyone with an internet connection.
+Online therapy can be a solution, as it offers flexibility and a significant variety of therapists to anyone with an internet connection.
 Online therapy platforms like BetterHelp can match you with a licensed therapist that clients can meet with via phone, video, or live chat sessions.

 Below are several other resources individuals can visit to find out more about stimulant use disorder or find support: